Islamic Architecture in

 The Dongsi Mosque, so called on account of facing Dongsi South Avenue near the Beijing Palace Museum, was called Dongsi Gate Mosque before the Cultural Revolution.
 At the time of its first construction it was called Libai Si (Worship Temple) like the Niujie Mosque, but some years later it was renamed Qingzhen Si (Pure and True Temple) and also has the name of Fangming Si.
 Its ground area is close to 10,000 square meters, larger than that of the Niujie Mosque.

+Since its front street is on the east side, the Dongsi Mosque takes a straight line composition from east to west, or the direction of Macca.
+As its precincts are long from front to back like the Xian mosque, they are divided into three successive courtyard sections, giving a dignified impression.
+The Bangke Tower (minaret) in this courtyard was first erected in 1486 in the Ming Era and reconstructed after suffering a severe damage by an earthquake at the end of the 19th century.
+Regardless of the resemblance to that of the Niujie Mosque, this tower has a unique cross-gambrel roof.
+There are lecture halls either side of the courtyard, the three bays wide front hall of the Great Hall in the front, and a library on the rear left.
 The hypostyle worship hall of the Great Hall is five spans in width and three spans in depth, all of which are covered with a large single hipped roof.
 Therefore, it displays an imposing exposed roof structure, and moreover dazzles visitors with its extremely opulent design, which is no less gorgeous than the Niujie Mosque: three chandeliers put accents on the richly colored space based on red and gold.
 Especially impressive elements are the beams with calligraphy cited from the Koran and green colored foliage decoration above it.

 On the contrary, the Rear Mihab Hall, behind the openings in the three central bays, has no ornamentation and its walls are totally whitewashed, for this hall only is from the Yuan dynasty or the early Ming, which conveys the style of the Yuan era, entirely made of brick.
 As it is based on brick arch structure in the same way as the Fenghuang Si (Zengjiao Mosque) of Hangzhou, its ceiling is a dome with corbelled pendentives at four corners, which is called ‘non-beam structure’ in China, and only place painted colorfully is a small circle at the apex of the dome.
 As the Niujie Mosque is said to have been built in the Song Era, it is older than the Dongsi Mosque.
 However, architecturally, the Dongsi Mosque has an older western structural system than the Niujie, despite its roof being covered with tiles over the dome.